Mosae/rochester-golf/README.md

 # This is a personal project about the local golf courses.
 I plan on using cards to display details about the courses.
-This is version 1 on the project and I have more ideas on the next stages.
+This is version 1 of the project and I have more ideas on the next stages.
 Please feel free to chip in with your ideas.